Coe Fen: Hodson's Folly

 Hodson’s Folly is a small stone shelter in the classical style near the bridge between Sheep’s Green and Coe Fen.
 The summerhouse was built in 1887 by John Hodson, who later became a Pembroke College butler, to keep watch on his daughter when she swam in the river.
 The site has been in the ownership of Cambridge City Council since 1936.
 It was attacked by vandals in 2014, prompting a petition to restore it.

 In 2013 Cambridge Past Present and Future is working with local people to restore and improve the Hodson's Folly, its boathouse and secret garden.

 Laundress Green

 The northern end of Coe Fen extends across punt rollers to connect with Mill Lane across a weir.
 The grassy peninsula is named after the former practice of stretching out laundry there, to dry and bleach in the sun.
 Owing to its proximity to the pubs The Anchor and The Mill, it is a popular spot for picnics in summer.

 Use of the name

-Coe Fen is the name of a hymn tune by Ken Naylor, used for the hymn How shall I sing that majesty?
+Coe Fen is the name of a hymn tune by Ken Naylor, who was music master at the Leys School.
+It is used for the hymn How shall I sing that majesty?